-Students who complete 0 credits in a quarter they received State or Federal aid may be required to return a percentage of their funding to the State or Federal Government.
-The financial aid office will check a student's attendance records to determine the last day of attendance or withdrawal date.
-Students who ceased attending before 60% (50% for State Need Grant aid, see table 2 for calculations of return of State Need Grant) of the way through the quarter will be run through a calculation to determine the amount of aid to be returned.
-The school will return the aid owed by the student and the school and the student will be billed for that amount.
-Students who have multiple quarters of returned funds may be placed on hold and be required to undergo additional steps to reinstate aid such as taking a financial literacy class and making satisfactory payments on returned aid.
+The financial aid office will check a student's attendance records to determine the last day of attendance or withdrawal date, which will be used to calculate the amount unearned.
+NWIC will return the unearned aid.
+The student will then be billed by NWIC for the amount the school has returned on the student's behalf.
+Students who have multiple quarters of returned funds may be placed on hold and be required to undergo additional steps to reinstate aid, such as taking a financial literacy class and making satisfactory payments on returned aid.